 - Rivals offer more boot space

-MG’s first zero-emissions family hatchback is available with two powertrains at launch: the entry-level MG4 uses a 51kWh battery and 167bhp electric motor, and has a range of 218 miles, while the Long Range version gets a 201bhp motor powered by a larger 64kWh battery.
-MG says that’s enough to cover 270-281 miles depending on the exact specification.
-However, we’ve already been informed an Extended Range model with a range of up to 329 miles will be introduced in mid-2023, along with a performance-focused MG4.
+The entry-level MG4 uses a 51kWh battery mated to a 167bhp electric motor for a range of 218 miles, while the Long Range version gets a 201bhp motor powered by a larger 64kWh battery.
+MG says this combination is enough to cover 270-281 miles depending on the exact specification.

-For now, your choice is nice and simple, with just two trim levels to choose from: SE and Trophy.
-The former is available in both Standard and Long Range form, and comes with plenty of standard kit including 17-inch alloy wheels, a 10.25-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital driver’s display, LED headlights and rear parking sensors.
-Plus, there’s lane-keep assist, adaptive cruise control and driver attention alert.
+Choosing a trim level is straightforward, too, as there are just three available: SE, Trophy and XPower.
+The first is available in both Standard and Long Range form, and comes with plenty of standard kit including 17-inch alloy wheels, a 10.25-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital driver’s display, LED headlights and rear parking sensors.
+Plus, you get lane-keep assist, adaptive cruise control and driver attention alert.

-Trophy-spec MG4s like our test car are only available with the Long Range powertrain, but add more luxuries like a 360-degree camera, wireless phone charging, heated front seats and steering wheel, as well as some additional safety systems including blind-spot monitoring and lane-change assist.
+Trophy-spec MG4s are offered with both Long Range and Extended Range powertrains and add more luxuries like 360-degree cameras, wireless phone charging, heated front seats and steering wheel, as well as some additional safety systems including blind-spot monitoring and lane-change assist.